Piill/pico-machine/docs/README.md

 Pico-machine is a stack based virtual machine, with the goal of having a simple implementation and using a machine language that is representable using only distinguishable, non-whitespace, printable characters.
 This means that all instructions and literals in the machine language is restricted to values from 0 to 93, but the machine operates internally using 8 bits.

+## Notice

+This document is a reflection of the actual implementation, and may change over time.
+None of this is final.

 # Memory layout
 The memory uses a word-size of 8 bits, and is word addressable.
 Most of the memory, called program memory, is used to store the program, and can be further used to general purpose storage.